mwcproject/mwc-node/doc/mining/Install_mac.md

 ## Start Listener for the Wallet

-In order to do mining mwc-wallet need to run in listening mode.
-It is needed to create the transactions in case your miner will found the block.
+In order to mine, mwc-wallet needs to be run in listening mode.
+The wallet will build the coinbase transaction for the blocks that your miner mines.

 ```
 kbay$ ~/my_mwc_install/mwc-wallet/mwc-wallet listen